Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Bach's audition in Mühlhausen took place on Easter 1707.
 Just as it has been documented by his relative Johann Gottfried Walther, the audition requirements included the composition and performance of a cantata.
 Since the Easter cantata BWV 4, although only documented from sources during Bach's Leipzig tenure, must be one of his earliest vocal works, it is assumed by many that this must have been his audition cantata.
 The text is based exclusively on Martin Luther's rearranging/translation of the Easter liturgy "Victimae paschali luades," and each of the seven verses is treated differently.

 At the beginning of the cantata, as found usually in all of Bach's early cantatas, is an instrumental introduction.
 In these beginning bars, the melody of the chorale incipit emerges.
 Then, with a free development (the second line of the chorale can be heard hidden in the 2nd violin part) this Sinfonia ends after only 14 measures.
-It serves not only the purpose of providing an opportunity for checking the tuning of instruments and preparing the voices for their entry, but also has two additional effects: because the chorale is in a barform, the Sinfonia with its two quotations from the chorale (first and second lines) can function as an additional 'Stollen' which has been placed before the others; and the chorale citations in the Sinfonia were chosen intentionally.
+It serves not only the purpose of providing an opportunity for checking the of instruments and preparing the voices for their entry, but also has two additional effects: because the chorale is in a barform, the Sinfonia with its two quotations from the chorale (first and second lines) can function as an additional 'Stollen' which has been placed before the others; and the chorale citations in the Sinfonia were chosen intentionally.
 Being embedded into a freely formed environment, it is possible for a listener to suspect that that which follows is concerned not only with the chorale itself, but also with the means used to develop it artistically.
 Thanks to the instrumental prelude which sets up the mood and establishes the pitch/tuning for the entire cantata, the voices can begin Versus I directly without instrumental preparation (such as a ritornello.)
 The form and structure which Bach chooses for the seven mvts. with voices certainly does not exhaust the artistic possibilities as one might come to expect from such a composition for an audition that needs to display unusual capabilities.
 Bach's goal seemed rather to concentrate on a balanced diversity.
 Three of the mvts. use all four voices, another two appear as a duet and again another two as solo mvts.
 By setting things up this way the impression is given that everything in the cantata has been arranged as mirror symmetry: the choral mvts. assume the outer and middle position in this cantata and the middle position is framed at first by the solo and then the duet mvts.
 But this symmetry takes a back seat to other characteristics of the individual mvts.: Among the three choral mvts., the first appears as the most richly treated (with a free treatment of the choral and instrumental parts beside the cantus firmus in the soprano voice, and in addition with the more lively, freely treated "Hallelujah" conclusion; in the fourth mvt. the cantus firmus in the alto voice is surrounded by the remaining choral voices without any independent sections for the instruments.
 It is difficult to identify just how Bach originally set up the final mvt.
 The 4-pt. chorale that now concludes the cantata is clearly from a later period.
 This created a problem which did not exist before in this chorale cantata of the older type and which moved away from former the mirror symmetry to now create the usual tension found in Bach's later chorale cantatas.
 This tension arises between the musically very rich 1st mvt. at the beginning and the simple or plain 4-pt. chorale at the very end.
 Now, instead of symmetry, there is a process which investigates on a very broad scale all the possibilities of a chorale all the way to its very essence.
 No precise statements can be made regarding the real conclusion to BWV 4 in its original form because the 'shape' or structure of the final goal can no longer be reconstructed.

 The two pairs of remaining mvts. also do not help to describe this process since they, as solo mvts. do not yield an equivalent to the plain chorale; actually, they even seem to give indications of the reverse principle.
 The simpler form of chorale treatment can be heard in the 3rd verse in which the tenor mostly sings the chorale in its original form; and in the 5th verse, the direct quotations from the chorale are expanded considerably into sections that are treated freely.
 There is a similar difference in the accompaniment: a lively musical line with the violins in unison is contrasted with the tenor, and a full complement of strings is set against the bass voice: each melodic variant which the bass presents is then accompanied by all the strings in the basic chorale form.
 Both of the duet mvts.
 (Versus 2 & 6) present the chorale in differing, imitative, cross-wise treatment of the line, in Versus 2 supported by the winds, but otherwise they are determined by their continuo accompaniment which has the character of a 'Basso quasi ostinato.'

 Beyond these formal, basic structural elements which occur frequently in 17th-century chorale concerti in Middle Germany (as, for instance, in Johann Pachelbel's own treatment of the same chorale), Bach is not afraid to vary fundamentally the musical line of the chorale to emphasize through musical expression certain words or to enrich the general impression through the manner in which the instrumental accompaniment is shaped.
 Key words are lifted out of their contexts by lengthening their note values or inserted pauses right after them.
 In this fashion Bach inserts a long pause right in the middle of the line after "nichts" ["nothing"] in the 3rd verse where the line reads "da bleibet nichts denn Tods Gestalt" ["nothing but the figure of Death will remain."]
-A lengthening in the 5th verse can also mean that Bach will repeat the word "Kreuzes" ["of the cross"] in the phrase"das ist hoch an des Kreuzes Stamm" ["that is high on the 'staff' of the cross"] and thereby retard the flow of the music.
+A lengthening in the 5th verse can also mean that Bach will repeat the word "Kreuzes" ["of the cross"] in the phrase "das ist hoch an des Kreuzes Stamm" ["that is high on the 'staff' of the cross"] and thereby retard the flow of the music.
 Also very apparent is the rich chromaticism, not only in this 5th verse, but also in the 2nd verse in which both voices of this duet begin

 singing "Den Tod" ["Death"] coming from opposite directions and finally on the continuation ".niemand zwingen kann" [".no one can force"] are led together to form in common a cadence.
 The intensive, chromatic elements can be considered as a further treatment of North German impressions such as those which Bach received from his contact with the works of Dietrich Buxtehude.